 Randolph Community College, a member institution of the North Carolina Community College System, is a public, two-year, comprehensive, community college established to serve the citizens of Randolph County.

 The College began operation in 1962 as a joint city-county industrial education center under the direction of the Trades and Industrial Division, Department of Vocational Education.
 The North Carolina legislature in 1963 established a separate system of community colleges and the College became part of that system.

-Since opening its doors in 1962 as Randolph Industrial Education Center, the College has seen many changes including
+Since opening its doors in 1962 as Randolph Industrial Education Center, the College has seen many changes including:

-- three name changes-Randolph Technical Institute, Randolph Technical College, and Randolph Community College, - facilities expansion-from 33,000 square feet to more than 403,500 square feet in three locations (Asheboro Campus, Archdale Center, and the Emergency Services Training Center), and - enrollment growth-from 75 students in 1962 to more than 3,700 credit students and more than 7,500 noncredit students in the 2013-2014 academic year.
+- Three name changes-Randolph Technical Institute, Randolph Technical College, and Randolph Community College - Facilities expansion-from 33,000 square feet to more than 403,500 square feet in three locations (Asheboro Campus, Archdale Center, and the Emergency Services Training Center) - Enrollment growth-from 75 students in 1962 to almost 3,000 credit students and more than 8,500 noncredit students in the 2018-19 academic year